growdigital/Notes/show/app.md

 outcomes:
 1. Creation of allotment & community orchard
 2. Shift to sustainable gardening practices
-3. A blueprint for other projects.
+3. A online, bilingual blueprint for other projects.
 4. Increased visitors for town

+---

+1. Enable - through provision of allotments, by programme of free workshops to local residents & free entry to show gardens.
+Offer quarter, half & full.
+2. Empower - by education, for the schools, allotmenteers & residents
+3. Evidence - documenting process, offering blueprint for similar projects, share online.
+Evidence impact 🤔

 * About your community and who will benefit – especially how you will work with people who do not  usually engage in climate action.
 * What you propose to do.